xataio/mdx-docs/code_of_conduct.md

-# Contributor Covenant Code of Conduct
+# Contributor code of conduct

 ## Our pledge